nus-cs2103/website-base/admin/appendixE-gitHub.md

    The GitHub profile is useful for the tutors and classmates to identify you.
 If you are reluctant to share your info in your long-term GitHub account, you can remove those details after the course is over or create a separate GitHub account just for the course.

    </panel>
-3. ==You are discouraged from changing your GitHub username during the semester/exam/grading period== as it can cause our auto-grading scripts to miss your GitHub activities.
-If you do change your GitHub username during that period, please let us know immediately.
+3. ==Please do not change your GitHub username during the semester/exam/grading period== as it can cause our auto-grading scripts to miss your GitHub activities.
+If you change your GitHub username during that period due to an unavoidable reason, please let us know immediately.

 <modal large header="Our requirements for the profile photo" id="modal:creatingGitHubAccount-photoCriteria">
   <include src="tp-deliverables-website-fragment.md#profile-photo"/>